buildpacks/community/GOVERNANCE.md

 If employers change because of job changes, acquisitions, or other events, in a way that would violate the company representation rules above, sufficient members of the committee must resign until the composition rules are met.
 If it is impossible to find sufficient members to resign, all employees of that organization will be removed and new special elections held.
 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved TOC members will decide.

 The above limits shall be relaxed in event of a TOC members voluntarity leaving the project or stepping down from their roles, with the limitation that the so-constituted committee may not pass any governance changes except by the abstention of TOC members such that composition of the remaining voting members adheres to the guidelines defined above.

+## Security

+### Authentication
+All members of the Cloud Native Buildpacks GitHub organization with elevated permissions (Project Contributors and above) are required to have [two-factor authentication (2FA)](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-two-factor-authentication-for-your-organization/requiring-two-factor-authentication-in-your-organization) enabled on their GitHub accounts.

+### Security Response Team
+The Security Response Team is responsible for handling security vulnerabilities and CVEs.
+This team is composed of all members of the **Technical Oversight Committee** and all **Team Leads**.
+They are responsible for following the project's security policy and coordinating with relevant maintainers for fixes and disclosures.

 ## Updating Governance
 All substantive changes in Governance require a supermajority agreement by the TOC.